strategic leadership skills

 Learning on the fly is a skill that distinguishes strategic leaders from others.
 This skill allows leaders to do things for the first time.

 Learning on the fly allows them to solve problems they’ve never seen before.
 Most people won’t try solutions they’ve never tried before.
-This is why we like to buy tried-and-tested solutions.
+This is why some managers like to buy tried-and-tested solutions.

 We all need to learn on the fly.